nathanj29/FancyFlicker/README.md

 ## Golden lines
 2 golden lines are displayed on the tool.
-Entering a golden line or moving past it with the stick and reaching the blue colored background is considered being outside the vertical axis deadzone (green color).
+Entering a golden line or moving past it with the stick and reaching the blue colored background is considered being outside the vertical axis deadzone.

-_Journey_ recognizes only 90 possible pressure points (outside of 0% pressure, which means being in the deadzone).
+_Journey_ recognizes only 90 possible pressure points (outside of 0% pressure, whenever the stick is in the deadzone).
 They are scaled from the raw stick input used for this tool.
 These golden lines correspond to **the minimal vertical pressure range the game aknowledges**, which return an in-game camera pressure of 0,00000186%.
-The stick pressure to apply for itranges from 29.690% to 30.470%.
+The true stick pressure to apply for it ranges from between 29.690% to 30.470%.

-The in-game pressure value returned is so low that when applied **the camera doesn't move at all in-game**, yet _Journey_ still considers it to be a pressure different than 0%.
+The in-game pressure value returned when the stick is in a golden line is so low that if applied **the camera won't move at all in-game**.
+Yet _Journey_ still considers it to be a pressure different than 0%.
 As a result, if you manage to maintain this pressure for prolonged periods of time the camera will never flatten.
-This can be especially useful for slow circle dropshoot ; however this pressure range is so precise that it can't be a reliable option to count on it working every time !
+This can be especially useful for slow circle dropshoot.
+This pressure range is so precise however that it can't be a reliable option to count on it working every time from just muscle memory!